PaddlePaddle/Paddle/doc/fluid/design/dist_train/async_update.md

-- For the multiple devices distributed training, we need to aggregate the gradient variables which placed on different devices firstly and then schedule a `SendVars` Operator to send the gradient variables to the multiple PServer instances.
+- For the multiple devices distributed training, we need to aggregate the gradient variables which placed on different devices firstly and then schedule a `SendVars` Operator to send the gradient variables to the multiple PS instances.
-- Schedule `FetchVars` operator to fetch the latest parameter from PServer before running the forward ops.
+- Schedule `FetchVars` operator to fetch the latest parameter from PS before running the forward ops.
 - There could be a large number of gradient variables to be sent, so we need to use another thread pool(IO Threadpool) whose a number of the schedulable threads is larger than the